Explore

 How it is different

-That turns a static professional summary into something people can actually inspect.
+That turns a polished professional summary into something people can inspect and agents can query without guessing from a short bio.

 What changes